Football Official

 What does it feal like to get booed?

-Asked by Ron about 6 years ago
+Asked by Ron over 6 years ago

 Pretty much the same way as when you misspell the word "feel".